-Sexualized Violence Outcomes Panel: A three-member panel appointed by the Chair of the Sexualized Violence Policy Implementation Advisory Committee each time an investigation is conducted.
+Sexualized Violence Hearing Panel: A three-member panel appointed by the Chair of the Sexualized Violence Policy Implementation Advisory Committee each time an investigation is conducted.
 The Panel receives and reviews the investigation Report submitted by the appointed Investigator in order to provide recommendations for outcomes and/or sanctions to the President or delegate if there is a finding Sexualized Violence occurred, and to ensure procedural fairness.
-Members of the Sexualized Violence Outcomes Panel are chosen from the members of the Sexualized Violence Policy Implementation Advisory Committee.